microprediction/timemachines/FAQ.md

  - Possible conflation of 3-step ahead prediction with the 1-step ahead prediction applied three times,
  - Datetime manipulation, and conventions like '5min' which not everyone agrees on.

+### FAQ 4: What are the drawbacks?

 There are also limitations of the skater approach.
-The simple data model in *y*, *a* is not well suited to problems where exogenous data comes and goes, and therefore cannot easily be represented by a vector of fixed length (you might consider a dictionary interface instead, as with the river package).
+The simple data model in *y*, *a* is not well suited to problems where exogenous data comes and goes, and therefore cannot easily be represented by a vector of fixed length.
+You might consider a dictionary interface instead, as with the river package.

-### FAQ 3: Why do skaters only return two numbers per horizon, instead of a full distribution?
+### FAQ 5: Why do skaters only return two numbers per horizon, instead of a full distribution?

 Yes, the skater does not return a full distribution - unless you smuggle it into the state.
 However this package was motivated by the desire to create better free turnkey distributional forecasts, at [microprediction.org](https://www.microprediction.org), and you might infer that skaters returning two numbers per horizon might be useful